mihali/hydrocycler/README.md

 Usage: hydrocycler.py file.xyz

 A program to find cycles of hydrogen bonding within a molecular cluster and to generate derivative molecular clusters by reversing the direction of the molecular- and H-bonding.
-It views the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding; that is
+It views the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding donation; that is

  [O-H> - - [O-H> - - [O-H> - -